garth-c/r_exploratory_classification_modeling/README.md

 rough_fixes_df <- as.data.frame(attStats(rough_fixes))
 ```

 The Boruta output is below.
 From this plot, I am able to see that the most likely best predictors in green are: tenure, totalcharges, monthlycharges, and contract.
-The other predictors don't seem to be very strong and/or rely on multicollinearity for predictive power
+The other predictors don't seem to be very strong and/or rely on multicollinearity for their predictive power.

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/77e82305-5a4b-43b8-b5aa-564ddd894a76)